runrig-coop/hedgerows/index.md

 Boyle also names the aforementioned David Bollier, who would eventually reintroduce me to Peter Linebaugh's work, but who was also quite active in the early days of the "blogosphere" and advocating for Internet freedom.
-While he was not an IP lawyer, he was the co-founder of the advocacy organizations Public Knowledge and Commons Strategies Group, and today is Director of the Reinventing the Commons Program at the Schumacher Center for a New Economics.
+He was not an IP lawyer but rather a co-founder of the Public Knowledge and Commons Strategies Group.
+He continues that work at the Schumacher Center for New Economics where today he directs their Reinventing the Commons Program.
 In these roles, he has advanced a much broader vision for the commons, not just for information but for the commons in all its forms.
-Accompanying this, he has articulated a thorough critique of enclosure, in all its own manifestations.
+Accompanying this, he has articulated a thorough critique of enclosure, in all its manifestations.
 A slightly different version of "stealing the commons from off the goose" shows up as the epigraph to Bollier's _Silent Theft: The Private Plunder of Our Common Wealth_ in 2002, the same year Boyle published an early draft of his own essay featuring the poem.
 As it turns out, Peter Linebaugh also found it "too succulent to resist" and recycled it once more in the introduction to his 2014 book _Stop, Thief!_.
-Linebaugh was winking at Bollier when he recited it back to him in their interview, I'm sure.
+I realize now that Linebaugh must have been winking at Bollier when prefaced his recitation of the poem as "what you and I know in our bones."

 Apart from being the object in this game of epigraphic hot potato, it's not surprising that the poem rose to the surface as a shared metaphor in such an